Renting

 You should, of course, check the terms of your rental contract carefully before you sign it.
 Bear in mind that short-term rentals are heavily regulated in Spain and require a special license.
 As such, you should not assume that you will be allowed to sublet your rental housing.

 The Spanish authorities can hold a landlord legally responsible for shutting off utilities, changing the locks, or otherwise restricting a tenant’s use of the property.
-Rent can increase once per year, but your landlord must give you one month’s notice in writing, and this increase must not be higher than the current rate of inflation.
+Rent can increase once per year, but your landlord must give you one month’s notice in writing, and this increase cannot be higher than 3%.

 Some landlords allow you to make small improvements to the rental property, but be sure to get written permission first.
 You may end your tenancy early, as long as you give 30 days’ notice.
 Bear in mind that you will also need to pay a month’s rent for every year left on the contract.